 Please contact us at 803.786.3871 with any questions about the enrollment timeline.

 You’re also eligible for more scholarship opportunities if you apply early.
-We invite qualified students who apply before our scholarship deadline to come to campus to interview for scholarships.
+We invite qualified students to come to campus to interview for scholarships.

 How Do I Apply?

 You can use our online application, or you can use the Common Application.
 We treat all applicants the same.
 Creating an account is simple and straightforward.
 Plus, you can always take a break and come back to your application.

 2. Request Your Official Transcript